Skip to main content

 Fact-checked by: Bruce Sayer

-Over the past ten years, invoice factoring has become a widely used cash flow solution across North America.
-Its popularity has been growing due to the simple yet effective way it unlocks the cash already sitting in your accounts receivables.
+Since the great recession of 2008, alternative financing has gained wide acceptance and invoice factoring has become a mainstream cash flow solution across North America.
+The popularity in factoring invoices has been growing due to the simple yet effective way it unlocks the cash already sitting in your accounts receivables.
 However, while the concept of invoice factoring is very straightforward, the process of determining the final cost of your own factoring agreement may include a few twists and turns that you need to be aware of before signing on the dotted line.
-Having a solid knowledge of rates and fees will help you navigate through much of this uncertainty.
+Having a solid knowledge of rates and additional factoring fees will help you navigate through much of this uncertainty.
 Understanding the total cost of invoice factoring (sometimes referred to as accounts receivable financing) will assist you in finding the right provider and negotiating the best deal to meet your unique needs.

 The total cost of a factoring agreement